ArchiveBox/docs/Chromium-Install.md

 docker-compose run --rm archivebox /bin/bash
 # then inside of docker run these:
 chown -R archivebox:archivebox /data/chromium/
-chmod -R ugo+rwx ./data/chromium/.config/chromium
+chmod -R ugo+rwx /data/chromium
 ```

-Now profile is now generated and used by same instance of chrome on docker host and container.
+The new profile is now generated and used by same instance of Chrome on docker host and container.

 Each step is crucial, especially the permissions and matching the binary inside of Docker and outside.